Conquest of New France: First Quebec campaign

 Wolfe deployed this troops across the entire battlefield while securing his flanks.
 This required him to abandon the traditional line three ranks deep.
 With a line two soldiers deep, he had his troops load their muskets with two balls.
 He then instructed them to hold firm until the French were 30 paces away ensuring a powerful deliver of that shot.
 Realizing that his troops were vulnerable, Wolfe had his troops lay on the ground during the initial stage of the French attack.

 Montcalm was not prepared for this attack from the west.
 During the entire summer, all had been focused on the Beauport defence east of the city.
 Montcalm had positioned a light guard along the western approaches, but at no time was there ever indication that the British would try to land along the rushing river shore and have an army climb up the cliffs.
 He believed he had sufficient force in place on the west to suppress any British attempt and the British never offered any clue to this being something they might do.
 Now that the threat was imminent, Montcalm rushed to position his troops.
 Regulars in the centre, Militia and Indigenous allies on the flanks.
 Montcalm was eager to crush the British before they could secure their position.
 After a short artillery bombardment, he ordered his three columns forward.
 Due to the rough nature of the terrain, his troops were not able to maintain the shape of the columns and his front began to look like one awkward body of men.
 Once the order to fire was given, the French volleys were ineffective.
 Suddenly they suffered a most terrible result.
 The first British volley was devastating.
 Now the British began to advance, while reloading.
 The second British volley struck before the shock of the first volley had been realized.
 The surviving French troops had no thoughts other than to find a safe place to hide.
 The battle was won.
 By the time the French fled, General Wolfe was dead.
 He had sustained a first wound when a ball hit his wrist while giving final instructions along the line.
 He was able to continue.
 He positioned himself in line among his beloved Grenadiers.
 Just as he was preparing to give the order to fire, he was struck twice more, one in the gut and one in the chest.
 The men beside him carried him back a short distance.
 When asked if he wanted the surgeon; he answered no, "all is over with me".
-When told that the French were on the run, he gave orders to try and prevent them from escaping across Saint-Charles River.
+When told that the French were on the run, he gave orders to try to prevent them from escaping across Saint-Charles River.
 His final words, "Now, God be praised, I die contented".